 Browse Health Topics

-In mild cases of bipolar disorder, and in children, the Whole Psychiatry approach can eliminate the need for medication.
-In moderate and severe cases, the Whole Psychiatry approach allows for less medication and greater efficacy, with fewer side effects.
+In mild cases of bipolar disorder, and in children, the The Center for Whole Psychiatry + Brain Recovery approach can eliminate the need for medication.
+In moderate and severe cases, the The Center for Whole Psychiatry + Brain Recovery approach allows for less medication and greater efficacy, with fewer side effects.